Vacationland (Great Lakes ferry): Predecessors

 The Michigan State Highway Department began operating an auto ferry service across the Straits of Mackinac in 1923, using the Ariel, a 95 ft ferry converted to carry 20 automobiles.
-The service supplemented the expensive and irregularly scheduled automobile service of the existing railroad ferries across the Straits, and proved popular in its first year.
+The service supplemented the expensive and irregularly scheduled automobile service of the existing Mackinac Transportation Company railroad ferries across the Straits, and proved popular in its first year.
 The service grew rapidly, with the acquisition of multiple secondhand automobile and railroad ferries from other operators on the Great Lakes.
 The service initially operated during the summer only, with regular winter service beginning in 1936.
 The winter service used the Sainte Marie (II), a railroad icebreaker leased by the State Highway Department.

 At the 25th anniversary celebration of the Straits ferry service in 1948, the Highway Department showed a model of its proposed new vessel.
 The new ferry was to be the largest in the fleet, and would be equipped with a strengthened hull and powerful engines for year-round service.